 Although processed meats are usually the most convenient and affordable, it is advisable to avoid eating too much of these unhealthy protein sources.
 People on the keto diet may have to set aside extra time and money to buy quality meat and make healthy, home-cooked meals.

 So, is it sustainable?
 Here's the rub.
 You'll probably lose weight with keto, but most experts will tell you that it's not good to stay on indefinitely.
-That's why commercial diets like Jenny Craig, Nutrisystem (Turbo 13), and South Beach Diet (Phase I) start out with a restrictive fast weight loss phase for the first 30 days, but then incorporate healthy carbs and fiber, as eating meat to lose weight isn't a long-term solution!
+That's why commercial diets like Jenny Craig, Nutrisystem (Fresh Start), and South Beach Diet (Phase I) start out with a restrictive fast weight loss phase for the first 30 days, but then incorporate healthy carbs and fiber, as eating meat to lose weight isn't a long-term solution!

 The Keto Diet: So, Is It Healthy Weight Loss?